 For more details on educational experiences for the trip, please download the learning outcomes document.

 Hawaii Teacher Trip

 A trip for STEM/Geography K-12 teachers and college students.
 This is the registration and deposit form.
-A deposit of $500 is required at time of registration.The full cost of the trip is $1595.
-The balance ($1095) is due by April 1, 2018.
+A deposit of $500 is required at time of registration.The full cost of the trip is $1645.
+NESTA members receive a US$50 discount.
+The balance is due by April 1, 2018.